akhiljalagam/i3blocks-airpods/README.md

 ```

 ## Notice
-you should first pair your airpods using blueman and trust them
+you should first pair your airpods using blueman and trust them for god's sake

 ## Say thanks: